Titanocene dichloride: Redox

 Titanocene equivalents react with alkenyl alkynes followed by carbonylation and hydrolysis to form bicyclic cyclopentadienones, related to the Pauson–Khand reaction.
 A similar reaction is the reductive cyclization of enones to form the corresponding alcohol in a stereoselective manner.

 Reduction of titanocene dichloride in the presence of conjugated dienes such as 1,3-butadiene gives η3-allyltitanium complexes.
 Related reactions occur with diynes.
 Furthermore, titanocene can catalyze C–C bond metathesis to form asymmetric diynes.

+Titanocene dichloride as a photoredox catalyst to open epoxides in green light.

 Derivatives of (C5Me5)2TiCl2

 Many analogues of Cp2TiCl2 are known.
 Prominent examples are the ring-methylated derivatives (C5H4Me)2TiCl2 and (C5Me5)2TiCl2.

-Catalysis

-Titanium catalysts are an attractive from the perspective of green chemistry, i.e. the low toxicity and high abundance of titanium.

 Medicinal research

 Titanocene dichloride was investigated as an anticancer drug.
 In fact, it was both the first non-platinum coordination complex and the first metallocene to undergo a clinical trial.